unnamedw/play-billing-samples/ClassyTaxiAppKotlin/README.md

 1. [Create subscription products](https://support.google.com/googleplay/android-developer/answer/140504)
    for a Basic Subscription and Premium Subscription

-    * The Android app `Constants.kt` contains 2 SKUs: `"basic_subscription"`
+    * The Android app `Constants.kt` contains 2 products: `"basic_subscription"`
-      and `"premium_subscription"`.
+      and `"premium_subscription"`. `Constants.kt` also contains 6 base plan tags to showcase how subscription products can have multiple base plans.

-    * Use the 2 SKUs as the Product ID when creating the subscription products.
+    * Use the 2 products as the Product ID when creating the subscription products and add the tags to the appropriate base plans(monthly and yearly auto-renewing base plans, and prepaid base plans).

-    * Write down your product IDs (SKUs) so you can configure your backend server.
+    * Write down your product IDs so you can configure your backend server.

 1. [Link the Google Cloud project to the Google Play Developer Account](https://developers.google.com/android-publisher/getting_started#linking_your_api_project)